Policy Development Process

 A LACNIC policy proposal is considered to have reached consensus after broad discussion in which it is supported by meaningful opinions and there are no irrefutable technical objections.

 The Policy Development Process may involve the following:

 - Only those subscribed to the Policy mailing list may submit a proposal.

 - Formal starting point and end point for policy discussions.

 - Policy proposals may be received at any time.

 - Proposals must be submitted using the online form available at https://politicas.lacnic.net/politicas/.
-Once it has been reviewed, an identification code will be assigned, and the proposal will be sent to the discussion list.
-The maximum time allowed for reviewing and publishing the proposal on the Public List must not exceed two weeks.
+Once a policy proposal has been reviewed, it will be assigned an identification code and sent to the discussion list.
+The maximum time allowed for reviewing and publishing the proposal on the Public Policy List must not exceed two weeks.
 This review will only address the text itself, not the merit of the proposal.